South African nationality law: Commonwealth citizenship

 South African citizens have been Commonwealth citizens by default since 1 June 1994.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers a person's legal belonging to a nation state and is the common term used in international treaties when referring to members of a state; citizenship refers to the set of rights and duties a person has in that nation.

-Historically, South African citizenship existed as a subcategory within a wider British nationality (British subject status) applicable to all citizens of the British Empire and Commonwealth of Nations.
+Historically, South African citizenship existed as a subsection within a wider British nationality (British subject status) applicable to all citizens of the British Empire and Commonwealth of Nations.
 The post-apartheid Constitution of South Africa avoids usage of the term "nationality" to sidestep possibilities of evoking ethnic connotations, but there is now little distinction between the two terms and they are used interchangeably in the modern context.

 Acquiring South African nationality

 Nationality can be obtained in South Africa at birth or later in life through naturalisation.